Maybe you used half the can of chicken broth for that soup you cooked up the other day.

-- Sediment: If there’s some dusty white matter clouding in your chicken broth, then you know it’s definitely off.
-Your chicken broth should be clear and yellowish in color, with no signs of any mold.
+- Sediment: If there’s some dusty white matter clouding your chicken broth, then you know it’s definitely off.
+Your chicken broth should be clear and yellowish, with no signs of any mold.

 Remember: homemade chicken broth is often cloudy and may have sediment, which doesn’t mean it’s off.

-In terms of visuals, if your chicken broth looks bulging or swollen, it should probably be discarded.
+In terms of visuals, if your chicken broth container appears bulging or swollen, it should probably be discarded.
 Spoilage of yeast and bacteria releases gases that fill the broth’s container (airtight bag), causing it to expand and open.